Skip Navigation

-The Greengard Center for Autism seeks to provide unique, lifelong opportunities for individuals with autism while offering their families a sense of security.
-Located in Portsmouth, New Hampshire, the Center provides Day Programs, as well as Outreach & Transition Programs for adults and adolescents with autism spectrum disorders.
+Every parent who has a child with autism worries about what will happen to that child when they become an adult.
+They worry about what will happen when they are older and when they are gone.
+For many, the question they have is, “what’s next?”.
+At Greengard, we aim to provide answers to that question.
+Founded in 2012, the Greengard Center for Autism seeks to provide unique, lifelong opportunities for adults with autism while providing their families with a sense of security.
+Located in Portsmouth, New Hampshire, Greengard Center for Autism provides Day Programs, as well as Outreach & Transition Programs for adults and adolescents with autism spectrum disorders.

 History/Founder